 It celebrates the story of the book of Esther, a story of love, betrayal, and heroism.
 Purim is celebrated by dressing up in costumes while hearing the story being read aloud.
 And the villain is such a bad guy, children spin groggers (noisemakers) to drown out his name every time it's read!

-And then there's eating traditional foods.
-In this case, a triangular-shaped butter cookie usually filled with jam, prunes, or poppy seeds called Hamantaschen (aka Hamantashen or Ozneh Haman in Hebrew).
+And then there are the traditional Jewish cookies called Hamantaschen (aka Hamantashen cookies or Oznei Haman in Hebrew).
 They're called that because they mock the villain’s hat, or ear, or pocket, depending on the translation you read.

-You'll find hamantaschen cookies in bakeries year-round regardless of faith or geography, and for good reason...they’re delicious!
+You'll find these jewish triangle cookies in bakeries year-round regardless of faith or geography, and for good reason...they’re delicious!

 Jump to:

-There are many different recipes for hamantaschen cookies, but the most common starts with a butter cookie dough.
-I’ve also seen hamantaschen recipes using cream cheese, either instead of or in addition to, butter.
-Baker's choice, I guess.
+There are many different recipes for hamantaschen, but the most common starts with a butter-rich sugar cookie dough.
+Some recipes include cream cheese, either instead of or in addition to, butter.
+Baker's choice.

-This hamantaschen recipe yields cookies with great flavor that's not plastic-y or flavorless, but aren't overly rich or cloying.
-They're buttery with a chewy texture, and have a subtle orange scent and flavor.
-This versatile dough can be used for other recipes, like Cinnamon Roll cookies.
+This hamantaschen recipe yields buttery cookies with a chewy texture, and a subtle orange scent and flavor.
+This delicious cookie dough can be used for other sugar cookie dough-based, like Cinnamon Roll cookies.

 What you need

-The ingredients for a butter cookie recipe are straightforward: flour, sugar, butter, vanilla, egg, and salt.
+The ingredients for a hamantaschen cookies recipe are straightforward: flour, sugar, butter, vanilla, egg, and salt.
 Use a good quality butter as that's the dominant flavor.

-These Hamantaschen also have some orange zest to add a little bit of interest and freshness to the cookie.
-Using a microplane grater works well here.
-I also use this tool for my Lemon Curd and Orange Glazed Cranberry Bread recipes.
+These hamantaschen also have orange zest to add a little bit of interest and freshness to the cookie (a microplane grater works well here.
+I also use the same microplane grater for my Lemon Curd and Orange Glazed Cranberry Bread recipes).

 How to make hamantaschen cookies